I mentioned on Instagram this weekend that I am one of those “weird” parents that gets sad this time of year.

 We can eat dinner at 3 if we want.

 I love having them home in the summer.

-So seeing the backpacks lined up, the school supplies in the bags waiting to be used, the new clothes hanging in the closet for the first day……it makes me blue.
+So seeing the backpacks lined up, the school supplies in the bags waiting to be used, the new clothes hanging in the closet for the first day makes me blue.

-On Friday night, I was all alone and I watched Rhoda, ate salt and vinegar chips and a glass of wine.
+On Friday night, I was all alone and I watched Rhoda, ate salt and vinegar chips and a glass of wine and sobbed.

 WHERRRRRE IS THEIR CHILDHOOOOOD GOIIIINGGGG????

 On a side note: I may or may not have been pre-menstrual.

 I need to be in full menopause when they leave for college.